derrick-lim-2019/image-perception/README.md

 ## Important notes:
 - This is Group 3's implementation of the Supermarket Group Project for CS424 Image Perception
 - This implementation involves a hosting server and an application
+- The underlying model is using the YOLOV4 model with darknet (https://github.com/AlexeyAB/darknet)
-- Application was developed using a Linux Distribution (Ubuntu) with a CUDA-enabled GPU, and inference mode is run using a GPU.
+- The server was developed using a Linux Distribution (Ubuntu) with a CUDA-enabled GPU, and inference mode is run using a GPU.
 - Mobile Application is built only for Android devices
 - Both the server application & mobile application needs to be run on the same network.